everwin-sx/sx-api/README.md

 # sx-api
 ![Version](https://img.shields.io/badge/compatible-v2-green.svg) ![License](https://img.shields.io/hexpm/l/plug.svg)

-SX API wrapper in Java.
+SX/CXM API wrapper in Java.
-This Java library implements the complete functionality of the SX API.
+This Java library implements the complete functionality of the SX and CXM API.

 ## Installation
 Jar files are available from Maven Central.
 To use sx-api you have to include it in your project dependencies :